OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/cosmos-db/programming.md

                 documentToCreate["my timestamp"] = ts.getTime();
             }

-            // update hello document that will be created request.setBody(documentToCreate);
+            // update the document that will be created request.setBody(documentToCreate);
         },
         triggerType: TriggerType.Pre,